 You can use your credit card pretty much anywhere, whether you’re shopping online, paying for a subscription service, getting lunch, paying a bill, or doing some grocery shopping.
-You will use it the exact same way that you use your debit card; however, you may be asked to sign instead of entering your pin in some places.
+You will use it the exact same way that you use your debit card—only you may be asked to sign for the purchase instead of entering your pin in some places.

-There are four major credit card networks which are Visa, Mastercard, American Express, and Discover.
-Your card is going to belong to one of those networks; it will be easily printed on either the front or back of your card.
+There are four major credit card networks: Visa, Mastercard, American Express, and Discover.
+Your card is going to belong to one of those networks, and the network will be easily printed on either the front or back of your card.
 As long as the merchant accepts credit cards in that network, you’re good to go.
 In the event that you come across a merchant that doesn’t accept your card, you will have to use another payment method.

 Every time you use your credit card to make a purchase, that amount will be deducted from your available balance.
 Your total available balance each billing cycle is equal to your credit limit.
-Any time you try to make a purchase that would push you over that limit, it will decline.
-The only time these purchases will not decline is if you choose to opt-in to over-the-limit coverage, which comes with steep fees.
-Ideally, you should not be using that much of your available credit each month, anyway, in order to keep your credit utilization ratio low.
+Any time you try to make a purchase that would push you over that limit, it will be declined.
+The only time these purchases will not be declined is if you choose to opt in to over-the-limit coverage, which comes with steep fees.
+Ideally, you should not be using that much of your available credit each month anyway in order to keep your credit utilization ratio low.